kitnil/awesome/README.md

 ## Others

+- [backup-and-recovery-howtos](https://github.com/trapexit/backup-and-recovery-howtos) - Guides to setting up a media storage system, backing it up, and recovering from failures
 - [awesome-mlops](https://github.com/visenger/awesome-mlops) - A curated list of references for MLOps
 - [Must_Know_Resources](https://github.com/ACES-DYPCOE/Must_Know_Resources) - The repository contains a learning path for some domains and interesting must do things in the tech field as a college Student
 - [hardware-hacking](https://github.com/koutto/hardware-hacking) - Some stuff about Hardware Hacking